zivid/zivid-ros/README.md

 that the camera is discovered by your PC.
 You can also open Zivid Studio and connect to the camera.
 Close Zivid Studio before continuing with the rest of this guide.

-Run the sample_capture.launch file to test that everything is working:
+Run the sample_capture_cpp.launch file to test that everything is working:

 ```bash
 cd ~/catkin_ws && source devel/setup.bash